iblokz/rest-api/README.md

 # iblokz / restify
 a nodejs RAD framework build on top of express and mongoose that
 - uses a json map to
  - serve RESTful API
  - parse mongoose schema
 - provides toolkit that abstract common CRUD operations with:
  - express middleware
- - promises interface
+ - promises interface (depricated)

 ## Usage
 for a complete example look into the example/ dir